-6.034: Game Search Exercises Dr. Kimberle Koile
+6.034: Game Search Exercise Solutions Dr. Kimberle Koile

 1. Consider the game tree shown below.
 Explore the tree using the alpha-beta procedure.
 Indicate all parts of the tree that are cut off, and indicate the winning path or paths.
 Strike out all static evaluation values that do not need to be computed.
+(Note: By cut off branches, we mean branches that do not enter into the game at all.)

-2. Now consider the tree shown below. which is a mirror image of the tree shown above.
+2. Now consider the tree shown below, which is a mirror image of the tree shown above.
 Explore the tree using the alpha-beta procedure.
 Indicate all parts of the tree that are cut off.
 Indicate the winning path or paths.
 Strike out all static evaluation values that do not need to be computed.
+(Note: By cut off branches, we mean branches that do not enter into the game at all.)